-PowerWood C.I.C the UK’s leading not-for-profit, community-driven, social venture committed to raising awareness about Neurodiversity as a positive force for change in society.
-We believe Neurodiversity is the result of normal, natural variation in humans.
-We celebrate this different way of looking at conditions or innate abilities that were traditionally pathologised.
+PowerWood C.I.C is the UK’s leading not-for-profit, community-driven, social venture committed to raising awareness about neurodiversity as a positive force for change in society.
+We believe neurodiversity is the result of normal, natural variation in humans.
+We celebrate this different way of looking at conditions, or innate abilities, that were traditionally pathologised.
 This point of view is increasingly supported by science and is challenging widespread social norms and stigmas.

-Neurodiverse children and individuals need understanding, strategies and tools to enable them to direct their energy towards self-chosen goals and become a respected contributor to their community who are able to enjoy life.
+Neurodivergent children and individuals need understanding, strategies and tools to enable them to appreciate themselves and direct their energy towards self-chosen goals, so that they can become a respected contributor to their community who is able to enjoy life.

 You are Not Alone

-Are you or is your child or teenager intense, sensitive and easily overwhelmed?
-Do you or/and he or she sometimes react out of proportion: over-anxious, over-enthusiastic or over-fearful?
+Are you – or is your child or teenager – intense, sensitive and easily overwhelmed?
+Do you and/or they sometimes react out of proportion: over-anxious, over-enthusiastic or over-fearful?
 You or they might feel nervous, shy or very outgoing.
 Children’s and teens behaviour may seem inappropriate or challenging and they are often misunderstood.
 Would you like to share your challenges with others experiencing similar situations?

 Want to understand where your intensity stems from and why you seem to experience the world in a far more intense, multi-faceted way?
-You might even wonder if you have a psychological issue and want to find out about how intense is normal and how to deal constructively with the anxiety, frustration, self-doubt, maybe even self-loathing that sometimes comes with the intensity and use all that energy to steer your life the direction you want it to go.
+You might even wonder if you have a psychological issue and want to find out about how ‘intense’ can be normal for some of us!
+You can learn how to deal constructively with the anxiety, frustration, self-doubt, maybe even self-loathing, that sometimes comes with the intensity and you can use all that energy to steer your life the direction you want it to go.

-Want to understand why you feel, see and think differently, sometimes experiencing the world in a more overwhelming way compared with the others around you?
+Want to understand why you feel, see and think differently – sometimes experiencing the world in a more overwhelming way compared with others around you?
 Feeling like not many people seem to understand you or even think that you’re not quite normal?
-Would you like to meet others who do feel like you do and who ‘get’ you?
+Would you like to meet people who do feel like you do and who ‘get’ you?
 Would you like to get the knowledge, tools and strategies that will help you to be in charge of your own and others emotional reactions?